allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 Allegro iOS app uses **a&nbsp;lot** of libraries.
 The app has modular architecture and each module is a&nbsp;separate library.
-Aside from that, Allegro app uses a&nbsp;lot of 3rd-party libraries, integrated using [CocoaPods](http://cocoapods.org/) package manager.
+Aside from that, Allegro app uses a&nbsp;lot of 3rd-party libraries, integrated using [CocoaPods](https://cocoapods.org/) package manager.
 All these libraries used to be integrated as [frameworks](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/WhatAreFrameworks.html) – a&nbsp;standard way of dylibs (dynamic libraries) distribution in Apple ecosystem.
-57 nested frameworks is a&nbsp;number large enough to impact app launch time. iOS has a&nbsp;20 seconds app launch time limit.
+57&nbsp;nested frameworks is a&nbsp;number large enough to impact app launch time. iOS has a&nbsp;20 seconds app launch time limit.
 Any app that hits that limit is instantly killed.
 Allegro app was often killed on a&nbsp;good old iPad 2, when the device was freshly started and all caches were empty.